 There is no doubt that career networking works.
 It’s one of the key ways job seekers get hired.
 Your network of professional contacts, college and university connections, and personal friends and family can help you get your next job.

-It’s not only the people you know well - or at all - who can be instrumental in helping your job search.
-Your broader network is important, as well.
-What can be difficult is figuring out who and how to ask for help.
+It’s not only the people you know well - or at all - who can be instrumental in aiding your job search.
+Your broader network is important too.
+What can be difficult is figuring out who to ask for help and how.

 Prepare a Pitch Before You Call

-How you reach out to networking contacts is one of the most important factors impacting the success of your job search campaign.
-Reaching out to individuals who don't know you and capturing their attention can be particularly challenging.
+How you reach out to contacts in your wider network is one of the most important factors impacting the success of your job search.
+Reaching out to individuals who don't know you well and capturing their attention can be particularly challenging.

-In addition, emphasizing a common thread linking you to the contact can make it even more likely that the person will be motivated to meet with you.
+Emphasizing a common thread linking you to the contact can make it even more likely that the person will be motivated to speak with you or meet you.

-It can be easy to send an email or LinkedIn message, and that’s fine as a first step.
-However, a phone call isn’t as easily ignored as an email, and it can be a way to build a relationship with your contact.
+It can be easy to send an email or LinkedIn message, and that’s a fine first step.
+However, a phone call isn’t as easily ignored as an email, and it can be a more effective way to begin building a relationship with your contact.

 10 Quick Tips to Make a Cold Call for a Networking Meeting

-3. Practice a brief introduction or elevator speech prior to your call.
+3. Practice a brief introduction or elevator pitch prior to your call.
 Begin by mentioning how you identified the person as a potential contact.
 If you were referred by one of their contacts, you should lead with that information.
-You might say "I am reaching out to you upon the suggestion of John Smith.
-John thought that you could provide valuable feedback regarding how to frame my background for jobs in college admissions."
+You might write "I am reaching out to you upon the suggestion of John Smith.
+John thought that you could provide valuable feedback regarding how best to frame my background for jobs in college admissions."
 Review these tips for writing an elevator pitch.

 5. Your introduction should also include a clear statement regarding what you are requesting from the individual.
-The type of advice you request might include insight regarding how to position your background for opportunities in their sector, roles which might be suitable given your skill set, feedback on your resume or perspective on trends in their field.
+The type of advice you request might include insights on how to position your background for opportunities in their sector, roles that might be suitable given your skill set, feedback on your resume, or perspective on trends in their field.

 7. Your initial statement should convey three or four assets that make their sector a logical area for you to explore.
-For example, you might say "I am investigating roles where I can tap my passion for writing and editing and my fascination with digital media."
+For example, you might say "I am investigating roles in which I can apply my passion for writing and editing, and my fascination with digital media."